GetJobber/ruby-style-guide/README.md

   ```

 * <a name="no-explicit-return"></a>
   Avoid `return` where not required for flow of control.
+For multi-line methods where the last line's return is significant, use the `return` keyword to make it explicit.
 <sup>[[link](#no-explicit-return)]</sup>

   ```Ruby